What is middle-of-funnel (MoFu) marketing?

 Common middle-of-funnel marketing tactics

-Middle-of-funnel marketing tactics should present solutions.
-No longer are you talking to visitors at the top of the funnel, you’re talking to leads, prospects, and perhaps… future customers.
+Middle-of-funnel marketing tactics should focus on presenting solutions.
+At this point, you’re no longer talking to visitors at the top of the funnel.
+You’re talking to leads, prospects, and future customers who have a particular problem.

 MoFu marketing ideas

-- Email (nurture campaign with testimonial or product/service content)
+- Email (nurture campaign with testimonials or product/service content)

 - Case study